nrepl/piggieback/README.md

 # Piggieback [![Travis CI status](https://secure.travis-ci.org/cemerick/piggieback.png)](http://travis-ci.org/#!/cemerick/piggieback/builds)

-[nREPL](http://github.com/clojure/tools.nrepl) middleware that enables the bootstrap of a ClojureScript REPL on top of an nREPL session.
+[nREPL](http://github.com/clojure/tools.nrepl) middleware that enables the use of a ClojureScript REPL on top of an nREPL session.

 #### **Wait!**